 - Require APRNs to pass approved national certification exams (we list recommended certifications in each specialty profile).

 - License APRNs as independent practitioners with no regulatory requirements for collaboration, direction, or supervision.

 - Institute a grandfathering clause that exempts current and practicing APRNs from new eligibility requirements.

 Unfortunately, these are only recommendations, not requirements.
 Boards of Nursing are still free to dictate their own rules for APRN licensure.
-For example, in one state you may be able to prescribe medications or practice as an APRN without passing a national certification exam and in another state you may not.
+For example, in one state you may be able to prescribe medications and in another state you may not.
 The best thing to do is check with your State Board of Nursing to determine exactly what you need to do to earn and maintain state licensure.
 If you’re moving from one state to another, you should also check if you have the appropriate national certification/s required to practice as an APRN.